hybe/aws-autotranscode/README.md

 ## Quick Start (run in the cloud)

+* Paste src/index.js content to a AWS Lambda code editor
+* Fill in the correct bucket names
+* Change the copyright to match your company (no special characters allowed byt Elastic Transcoder)
-Paste src/index.js content to a AWS Lambda code editor, fill in the correct bucket names and set the script as handler for AWS S3 ObjectCreated (All) events.
-Make sure the Lambda role has permissions to read and write to the buckets you chose.
-Also, change the copyright to match your company (no special characters allowed byt Elastic Transcoder).
+* Set the script as handler for AWS S3 ObjectCreated (All) events, with a file extension filter for your media file type
+* Make sure the Lambda role has permissions to read and write to the buckets you chose.

+### Manifest file

+The code assumes the following structure in the source bucket:
+    [bucket-root]/[mediaID]/manifest.json
+    [bucket-root]/[mediaID]/[media-file-name].[ext]

+Take a look at the sample directory for a sample.
+The manifest file is mainly used in our setup to copy human-selected thumbnails and metadata to the right place along the publishing process, but the script could be adapted to use just the media file as input.

+*NOTE* the manifest file must be present in the directory when the media file triggers the lambda, otherwise the script will fail.
+This has not been a problem in the [HYBE.com](http://hybe.com) setup at least - the media file transfer takes the longest time over the metadata.

+### Outputs

+By default, the script generates HLS playlists for adaptive streaming to compatible clients - modern browsers and devices - using the AWS Elastic Transcoder presets.
+These can be easily changed, added, removed etc.

 ## Installation for local testing